 In rare cases, punitive damages may be available.
 These are damages intended not to compensate you, but instead to punish the defendant for wrongdoing (and hopefully teach them a lesson).

 Can I Recover Compensation If I’m Being Blamed For Boating Accident in Florida?

 Most likely, yes.
 As long as you aren’t solely responsible for your accident, you can still recover some compensation.

 Florida’s pure comparative fault statute will require your compensation to be reduced by the proportion of fault attributed to you.
 But, you’ll still be able to get something.

-This is where it really pays off to have Brannon & Brannon on your side.
+This is where it really pays off to have one of our attorneys at Brannon & Brannon on your side.
 We’ll push back against unfair blame that could otherwise severely diminish your award.

 We’ll Fight to Recover Compensation For All Of Your Boating Accident Injuries

 Due to speed, lack of protective gear, and risk of drowning, boating accidents can result in catastrophic injuries or death.

 - Brain injuries